Samuelsen1/Tech-Writing-Samples/Monitor-dosage.md

 You can report any side effects you experience during treatment:
 1. On the medication screen, tap **Report Side Effects**.
+(To Include Image...)
-2. Select symptoms from a predefined list or write a custom note.
+3. Select symptoms from a predefined list or write a custom note.
-3. Tap **Submit** to send the report to your healthcare provider.
+4. Tap **Submit** to send the report to your healthcare provider.
+(To Include Image...)

 > **Tip:** Reporting side effects promptly helps your doctor adjust treatment and avoid complications.